 The Camel Cycle Trail

-For families with children, the Camel Trail cycle route is not to be missed.
+For families with children, the Camel Trail cycle route is among the top cycling routes in Cornwall and is not to be missed.
 This 18-mile route follows a disused railway line, so it’s completely flat and ideal for the youngest of cyclists.
-The most popular part of this trail is from Wadebridge to Padstow which has lovely costal views.
+The most popular part of this trail is from Wadebridge to Padstow, which offers lovely coastal views.

 Lanhydrock Cycling Trails

-Lanhydrock Woods is a National Trust trail centre with paved and off-road cycle trails which are graded according to difficulty.
+Lanhydrock Woods is a National Trust trail centre offering everyone the chance to explore Cornwall by bike.
+It has paved and off-road cycle trails, which are graded according to difficulty.
 The easiest trail is a one-and-a-half-mile gentle surfaced ride through the woodland.
-The moderate trails have some easy to moderate gradients and the difficult trail is more off-road and ideal for older kids with mountain bikes.
+The moderate trails have some easy to moderate gradients, and the difficult trail is more off-road and ideal for older kids with mountain bikes.

 Mineral Tramways Trail

-Cornwall is dotted with abandoned mines and there are six trails which follow the abandoned tramways.
-They all link together so you can enjoy a family bike ride from one to fourteen miles.
-The routes have only gentle inclines and kids will love spotting the abandoned ivy-covered mining buildings that are a little eerie yet also very beautiful.
+If you want cycle trails in Cornwall with a sense of history, this could be the one.
+The county is dotted with abandoned mines, and there are six trails which follow the abandoned tramways.
+They all link together, so you can enjoy a family bike ride from one to fourteen miles.
+The routes have only gentle inclines and kids will love spotting the abandoned ivy-covered mining buildings that are a little eerie; yet also very beautiful.

 Cornwall cycling events